soumya007GitHub/9-months-journey/Readme.md

 Day 6 - Patterns Exercise

 Day 7 - Covered Patterns Logic, Refer 007 - Patterns folder to see theory in Readme

+Day 8 - Functions
+Actual Parameters - Passed during function call
+Formal Parameters - Passed during function initialization Memory - Call Stack - where each function is stored in stack format Call by value and Call by reference